jabney/swiftSet/README.md

 // a |     1    |    2    |    3    |
 //
 ```
-Comparing the above with the previous merged histogram example, you can see that the former has a `min` frequency of one and a `max` frequency of three, hence the sets are not equal.
+Comparing the above with the previous merged histogram example, you can see that the former has a `min` frequency of `1` and a `max` frequency of `3`, hence the sets are not equal.
 In the latter example, where both sets contain the same items, the histogram is flat.
 The `min` and `max` frequencies are both three.

 ## Histogram